-Our Water Quality in Ireland 2010 - 2012 report (EPA, 2015) highlights that one of the key causes of water pollution is from point sources including discharges from waste water treatment plants.
+Our Water Quality in Ireland 2013-2018 (EPA, 2019) highlights that one of the key causes of water pollution is from point sources including discharges from waste water treatment plants.
 The need to provide and maintain adequate and appropriate wastewater treatment infrastructure to service zoned lands and developments over the lifetime of the Plan should be included as a specific Policy/Objective in the Plan.

-Agglomerations with treatment or poorly performing (or at capacity) treatment plants are highlighted in the Urban Waste Water Treatment in 2017 (EPA, 2018).
+Agglomerations with treatment or poorly performing (or at capacity) treatment plants are highlighted in the Urban Waste Water Treatment in 2019 (EPA, 2020).
 A commitment to support the provision of appropriate measures to address these issues as a priority, in collaboration with Irish Water should be considered where relevant.
 Measures to ensure that combined storm water overflows, sewers and trade effluent in the area covered by the Plan is also managed properly should also be included as appropriate.